Contributing to Nokogiri¶

 💡

-character to call attention to important notes See also:
+character to call attention to other important notes - Examples

 should be used to call out related methodsSince

-should be used to indicate the version in which the code was introduced- Prefer to show nuanced behavior in code examples, rather than try to explain it in prose.
+should be used to indicate the version in which the code was introduced

 Code¶

-I don't feel very strongly about code style, but this project follows Shopify's Ruby Style Guide, and for C and Java code the project uses the astyle
+I don't feel very strongly about code style, but this project uses Standard for Ruby, and uses the astyle

 configuration laid out in ./rakelib/format.rake